 Elevation: 11,308 ft

-This peak is on a spur ridge of Peak 11367 (Mount Morrison) (page 274 in the book).
-This summit is 0.65 miles NNW of Peak 11367’s summit.
-Is not listed as a separate peak in the book because the connecting ridge does not drop more than 300 feet.
-Nevertheless, as the route descriptions below demonstrate this peak offers tremendously good technical opportunities.
+This peak is on a spur ridge of Peak 11367/Mount Morrison (Page 274 in the book).
+This summit is 0.65 miles NNW of the summit of Peak 11367.
+It is not listed as a separate peak in the book because the connecting ridge does not drop more than 300 feet.
+Nevertheless, as the route descriptions below demonstrate, this peak offers some excellent technical climbing opportunities.
+USGS Elkhorn Creek

 White Line Couloir III 5.6 WI4

-This Route is located on the southwest face of Peak 11,308, which sits 2.3 miles southwest of Borah Peak.
-The southwest face is a complex series of towers, gullies, and steep walls of rock.
-The White Line ascends the left most couloir system on the southwest face; not to be confused with the obvious right most avalanche gully descending down the west face of the mountain.
-This is a technical winter climb that involves moderate angle snow, water ice, and sections of rock climbing.
-A winter with above average snowfall is most likely required for this ephemeral route to form.
+This route is located on the Southwest Face of Point 11308, which sits 2.3 miles southwest of Borah Peak.
+The Southwest Face is a complex series of towers, gullies, and steep walls of rock.
+The White Line ascends the leftmost couloir system on the Southwest Face, not to be confused with the obvious rightmost avalanche gully descending down the West Face of the mountain.
+This is a technical Winter climb that involves moderately-angled snow, water ice, and sections of rock climbing.
+A Winter with above-average snowfall is most likely required for this ephemeral route to form.
+Point 11308 is located on the Elkhorn Creek quadrangle and is identified as the peak immediately ENE of Whiskey Springs.

-Peak 11,308 is located on the Elkhorn Creek topographical map and is identified as the peak immediately east- northeast of Whiskey Springs.
-At the left bend in the highway immediately northwest of Whiskey Springs, drive or hike up a steep 4×4 road that ends near the lower tree line.
-This road ascends the west side of the mountain.
-From the end of the road, continue hiking along the left side a fence that trends up and left from the end of the road.
-After some distance a steep ravine will be encountered.
+At the left bend in the highway immediately northwest of Whiskey Springs, drive or hike up a steep 4WD road that ends near the lower treeline.
+This road ascends the West Side of the mountain.
+From the end of the road, continue hiking along the left side of a fence that trends up and left from the end of the road.
+After some distance, a steep ravine is encountered.
 Cross this ravine and continue up and left into the next drainage.
-Follow this drainage into the bowl (avalanche prone) below the southwest face.
-The right side of the White Line Couloir as seen from the bowl, forms the left edge of an obvious tower.
+Follow this drainage into the bowl (avalanche prone) below the Southwest Face.
+As seen from the bowl, the right side of the White Line Couloir forms the left edge of an obvious tower.

-Descent was made down a steep gully on the southwest side of the mountain and is located several hundred yards up the snowfield from the top of the technical portion of the route.
+The descent was made down a steep gully on the Southwest Side of the mountain and is located several hundred yards up the snowfield from the top of the technical portion of the route.
 Look for an obvious boulder at the top of the gully.
-Walk down the gully until a steep section is encountered near the bottom, traverse over a small rib on the left side of the gully and continue down into the bowl below the southwest face.
-BIG avalanches are possible in the bowl below the southwest face.
+Walk down the gully until a steep section is encountered near the bottom, traverse over a small rib on the left side of the gully and continue down into the bowl below the Southwest Face.
+BIG avalanches are possible in the bowl below the Southwest Face.
 Choose a safe day to climb.